andreshere00/Splitter_MR/docs/examples/pdf/pdf_docling.md

 While it may seem simple on the surface, converting PDFs to formats like Markdown involves a series of technical and interpretive challenges.
 Effective conversion tools must blend text extraction, document analysis, and sometimes machine learning techniques (such as OCR or structure recognition) to produce usable, readable, and faithful Markdown output.
 As a result, perfect conversion is rarely possible, and manual review and cleanup are often required.

 <!-- image -->

-*An iridescent hummingbird gracefully hovers in front of vibrant orange flowers, showcasing the beauty of nature in perfect harmony.*
+*Caption: A vibrant hummingbird hovering delicately in front of a bright orange flower, showcasing the beauty of nature and the intricate interplay between pollinators and plants.*
 ```

 As seen, all the images have been described using a caption.

+## Experimenting with some keyword arguments

 In case that you have additional requirements to describe these images, you can provide a prompt via a `prompt` argument: